zenstackhq/zenstack-docs/docs/guides/authentication/auth0.md

 This guide provides simple examples of using Auth0 authentication with ZenStack.
 While Auth0 offers various authentication methods, this guide assumes you understand Auth0's authentication basics and can obtain a user object after authentication.

-## Enhancing the prisma client
+## The basic premise of applying a custom session object to ZenStack.

-The basic premise of applying a custom session object to ZenStack.
+This section explains how to apply a custom session object to ZenStack by creating a user object and providing it to the enhance function when creating the Prisma client.

 Create a user object and provide it to the enhance function when creating the Prisma client.